szepeviktor/debian-server-tools/README.md

 * *  * * *  COMMAND
 ```

-### Looking for maintenance for your application or website?
+### Looking for someone running your application or website?

 Contact me: viktor@szepe.net